 Peoples of the Northwest Coast live along the coastal region of the mainland Northwestern United States, the shores of Southwestern & Western Canada, and the Southeastern Alaska Archipelago.
 Their region provides incredible amounts of rain, enormous rain forests of which a few still remain, and richly abundant food resources.
-The oldest, most diverse, and complex cultures & languages of the Western Hemisphere in pre-Columbian times were located here, rather than in Mexico or Central America as many mistakenly assume.
+The oldest, most diverse, and complex cultures and languages of the Western Hemisphere in pre-Columbian times were located here, rather than in Mexico or Central America as many mistakenly assume.
 The population densities of some villages were also the greatest of any found on this side of the world.

 Part of the understanding, that these Peoples have been there for so long, comes from the level of linguistic differences among groups living side by side.
 A fairly remarkable amount of time must pass for these great of differences to occur.
 Additionally, if a People remain intact over a longer period of time, the cultural aspects of the society usually broaden and deepen, particularly if there is a solid population base whose basic needs—food, clothing, and shelter—are readily met.

 Proximity to other successful Peoples comes with a cost.
 Each group learned the art of warfare and, by and large, battles remained on a smaller scale out of respect towards others’ ability to defend their lands.vvExpansion became more internal than external.
 Clans and moieties became intricate.
 Political factions arose and dealing with the influencing of or by others became a time consuming part of life.
-Although, what also evolved in this atmosphere were elaborate, multi day ceremonies, that invoked the spiritual beliefs and affirmed the social norms of the People.
+What also evolved in this atmosphere were elaborate, multi day ceremonies, that invoked the spiritual beliefs and affirmed the social norms of the People.

-Today, the richness of the People is on full display in their artwork, from the world famous totem poles to ceremonial masks to jewelry and representative prints.
+Today, the richness and resiliance of the People is on full display in their artwork, from the world famous totem poles to ceremonial masks to jewelry and representative prints.
 The Northwest Coast Peoples, once again, are carrying forward their ancient traditions.